elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 )
 ```

 `prepare_query` will apply the `org_id` only to posts but not to the `join`.
 While this may seem problematic, in practice it is not an issue, because when you insert posts and comments in the database, **they will always have the same `org_id`**.
-If posts and comments do not have the same `org_id`, then this is actually a bug in our data: the data either got corrupted or there is a bug in our software when inserting data.
+If posts and comments do not have the same `org_id`, then there is a bug: the data either got corrupted or there is a bug in our software when inserting data.

 Luckily, we can leverage database's foreign keys to guarantee that the `org_id`s always match between posts and comments.
 Our first stab at defining these schema migrations would look like this: